HarrisonBounds/DoodleDroid/README.md

 Hardware Engineer: Yanni

 # Overview
-A franka robot arm is used to portraits as line art.
+A franka robot arm is used to draw portraits as line art.
 Users can take a photo of themselves or others which the robot will convert to pen strokes and draw them on a paper detected and localized using april tags.

 # Quickstart
 ## Install